 “All women deserve respect, and by my actions, I feel I have failed that standard,” Jeff told Politico.
 “I will continue the therapy I began months ago, will seek to personally apologize to anyone I have wronged while seeking forgiveness, and will spend my time being a better husband and father.”

-The four-man band toured full-time for part of a year, living out of a van, in a failed attempt to crack the big time.
-Gymo's biggest hit was known as “the drink song" and the venues it played included CBGB in Lower Manhattan.
+The four bandmates toured full-time for part of a year, living out of a van, in a failed attempt to crack the big time.
+Gymo’s biggest hit was known as “the drink song.”
+The venues it played included CBGB in Lower Manhattan.

-I still remember Jeff showing me the James Bond-like van in the newspaper parking lot before they hit the road.
-Its seats folded down into a bed and it had remote controlled lights and curtains, making it the perfect rolling love nest in his estimation.
+I still remember Jeff showing me the band’s James Bond-like van in the newspaper parking lot before they hit the road in the summer of 1999.
+Its seats folded down into a bed at the touch of a button.
+Other buttons controlled the lights and curtains, making it the perfect rolling love nest in his estimation.

-Women were drawn to Mark Gaimo – who was quiet, modest, introspective and insanely talented – and Jeff was drawn to the women who were drawn to Mark.
+Women were drawn to Mark Giaimo – who was quiet, modest, introspective and insanely talented – and Jeff was drawn to the women who were drawn to Mark.

 Jeff never heard of it.